silshack/spring2014/_posts/2014-01-22sierra_python_basics.md

 Here are Sierra's python exercises.

-<b>(1) This is a program for taking the sentence "All work and no play makes Jack a dull boy" and storing each word in a separate variable, then printing out the sentence on one line using print(why not?):</b>
+<b>(1) This is a program for taking the sentence "All work and no play makes Jack a dull boy" and storing each word in a separate variable, then printing out the sentence on one line using print.:</b>

 ```
 a = "All"